csbhagav/ee596a-2023/assignment1/instructions.md

 Here, you will build a rule-based sentiment classifier.

 Download Data from [here](./data/SST-2).
-The directory contains `train.tsv`,  `valid.tsv` and `test.tsv` files denoting the train / validation and test slits of the data.
+The directory contains `train.tsv`,  `valid.tsv` and `test.tsv` files denoting the train, validation and test splits of the data.

 Implement the following methods: